-The vast majority of eggs are coded using ink-based systems, since ink-based printing is very cost-effective and because it has the least impact on the egg.
+The vast majority of eggs are coded using ink-based systems, since ink-based printing is very cost effective and because it has the least impact on the egg.
 Red ink is most often used, to provide the highest visibility.
 The inks used for egg coding must be food-grade inks to prevent any risk of contaminating the egg with the chemicals found in non-food grade inks, and must be compliant with local laws where the eggs will be consumed.
+It is essential to always refill the printing equipment with food grade inks in order to remain in compliance with the proper regulations and to avoid expensive and time-consuming cleaning of the printing equipment to purge the incorrect ink.
 These food grade inks typically dry quickly in 2-3 seconds and are resistant to moisture and washing once dry.
 These inks also must be manufactured in controlled operations that comply with Good Manufacturing Practice (GMP) requirements.
 As you evaluate ink suppliers, confirm their GMP compatibility.

 National regulations will dictate whether eggs must be washed.
 When implementing an ink-based egg coding system, it is very important to make sure that the eggs are as dry as possible prior to printing.
 In most cases, eggs are dry after they pass from the washer through the candling, weighing and transfer areas.
 If there is a need, because of high humidity or poor drying equipment, install an air knife to dry the eggs in the surface area where the code will be printed.
-Adjust the air knife air pressure to achieve optimal dryness without damaging the egg, as excessive air pressure can crack a good egg.
-While the majority of egg coding is accomplished with inkjet solutions, a laser-based solution is an alternative method.
-Laser has two benefits over inkjet printing: it does not consume any ink in marking the egg and it is less affected by moisture.
+Adjust the air knife air pressure to achieve optimal dryness without damaging the egg - excessive air pressure can crack a good egg, creating a leaker that will be transferred through the remainder of the packaging system.

+While the majority of egg coding is accomplished with ink jet solutions, a laser-based solution is an alternative method that you should consider.
+Laser has two benefits over ink jet printing: it does not consume any ink in marking the egg and it is less affected by moisture.
 Laser marking works by microscopically ablating the surface of the egg to alter the color of the shell.
 Laser coding is very legible on both brown and white eggs.

-Another side effect of laser use is that the shell marking will create minute amounts of egg shell dust.
+One side effect of laser use is that the shell marking will create minute amounts of egg shell dust.
 This dust is typically extracted using a ventilation system, but over time, a significant volume of dust can be created.
 This dust is basically calcium dust, which is abrasive and if not properly removed, can cause wear to nearby equipment.